ucdavisdatalab/workshop_intro_to_remote_computing/chapters/05_cluster-computing.md

 on your desired partition.

 ```
-$ sinfo --partion=bgpu
+$ sinfo --partition=bgpu
 PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST
 bgpu         up 150-00:00:      2    mix gpu-4-54,gpu-12-92
 ```

-Unfortunately, there isn't, so if you want to use this partition, you'll need to wait your turn.
+Unfortunately, there isn't.
+If you want to use this partition, you'll need to wait your turn.

 Running Jobs
 ------------